-Some of the worlds largest businesses have adopted the UN SDGs into the core of their purpose.
-A shared and common set of global goals for organisations - both big and small to consider when thinking about how and why they exist as value creators and providers.
-The article explains how, and why some of they have embedded these into their business strategy.
+Some of the world’s largest businesses have adopted the UN SDGs into the core of their purpose.
+A shared and common set of global goals for organizations – both big and small to consider when thinking about how and why they exist as value creators and providers.
+The article explains how, and why some of them have embedded these into their business strategy.

 The SGDs provide businesses with a unified framework to align their strategies with sustainable development, through increased focus on social and environmental performance and impact, while generating economic benefits.

-The SDGs are achieved through collaboration, consensus and a common work plan on addressing climate change, using resources, managing waste, peak oil, rising social tensions, increasing inequality, and persistent poverty and health concerns.
-The goals bring together an eclectic set of stakeholder groups 'nations, companies, governments, non-profits, NGOs, trade organisations, media and universities.
-They provide a platform for sharing and working collectively on ideas, goals, tools, policies and best practices.
+The SDGs are achieved through collaboration, consensus, and a common work plan on addressing climate change, using resources, managing waste, peak oil, rising social tensions, increasing inequality, and persistent poverty and health concerns.
+The goals bring together an eclectic set of stakeholder groups ‘nations, companies, governments, non-profits, NGOs, trade organizations, media, and universities.
+They provide a platform for sharing and working collectively on ideas, goals, tools, policies, and best practices.

 Involvement of businesses

 Businesses were instrumental in the development of the 17 goals.
 The achievement of the 2030 Development Agenda requires businesses to fully commit to meeting the goals.
-Businesses will be at the forefront of decisions, implementation and negotiation related to the SDGs at both UN and national levels given their unprecedented participation in implementing and financing the 2030 Development Agenda.
-As both producers and consumers of products and services, businesses directly and significantly impact on resource use, the environment and, economic and social development.
-Although, Goals 8, 9 and 12 have specific business focus, the private sector is seen to be a key contributor to all goals given the explicit recognition of its role in shaping a sustainable economy and future.
+Businesses will be at the forefront of decisions, implementation, and negotiation related to the SDGs at both UN and national levels given their unprecedented participation in implementing and financing the 2030 Development Agenda.
+As both producers and consumers of products and services, businesses directly and significantly impact resource use, the environment, and, economic and social development.
+Although Goals 8, 9, and 12 have a specific business focus, the private sector is seen to be a key contributor to all goals given the explicit recognition of its role in shaping a sustainable economy and future.

 Companies at various stages of understanding and embedding sustainability might not always be fully aware of their value outcomes or that rethinking negative value could lead to business opportunities.
-As such, the SGDs provide businesses with a framework that supports them to focus on key social, environmental and economic issues.
-The SDG compass (below), in particular, is a guideline for businesses to 'align, measure and manage' their strategies, operations and initiatives towards the Global Goals.
-It includes an 'inventory of business tools' that will assist businesses in managing and measuring their performance towards achieving the SDGs.
+As such, the SGDs provide businesses with a framework that supports them to focus on key social, environmental, and economic issues.
+The SDG compass (below), in particular, is a guideline for businesses to ‘align, measure and manage’ their strategies, operations, and initiatives toward Global Goals.
+It includes an ‘inventory of business tools’ that will assist businesses in managing and measuring their performance towards achieving the SDGs.

 (Source: http://sdgcompass.org/wp content/uploads/2015/12/019104_SDG_Compass_Guide_2015.pdf)